-- 1. Connect the power cord to the power connector port on the back panel of the router, then plug the power adapter into an electrical outlet or power strip. - 2.
-Turn on the router by pressing the POWER button on its back panel. - 3.
+- 1. To connect via USB modem: connect your USB modem to the USB port6 located on the side panel of the router. - In some cases you will need to reboot the router after connection of the USB modem. - 2.
+Connect the power cord to the power connector port on the back panel of the router, then plug the power adapter into an electrical outlet or power strip. - 3.
+Turn on the router by pressing the POWER button on its back panel. - 4.
 Make sure that your Wi-Fi adapter is on.
 As a rule, modern notebooks with built-in wireless NICs are equipped with a button or switch that turns on/off the wireless adapter (refer to your PC documents).
 If your PC is equipped with a pluggable wireless NIC, install the software provided with your Wi-Fi adapter.